MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_01/1-introduction.md

 At the end of this module, you should be able to:

-- Understand what message extensions are and how to build them
+- Understand what message extensions are and how to build them.
-- Create a message extension
+- Create a message extension.
-- Understand how to authenticate users using single sign-on and call a custom API protected with Microsoft Entra authentication
+- Understand how to authenticate users using single sign-on and call a custom API protected with Microsoft Entra authentication.
-- Understand how to extend and optimize message extensions for use with Copilot for Microsoft 365
+- Understand how to extend and optimize message extensions for use with Copilot for Microsoft 365.

 When you're ready to begin, [continue to the first exercise...](./2-exercise-create-a-message-extension.md)